Good morning, we will move to the first item on the agenda which is the election of chair.

 So Kent Police say that we must have full confidence

-of the licensing objectives and act in an open,
+objectives and act in an open and transparent manner.

 The standards they set will define the safety